publicsignal/SerialDBPy/README.md

 # Overview
 SerialDBPy is a lightweight Python ORM library meant to handle basic CRUD operations between Python objects and SQL Databases.

+**NOTE**: Queries are not yet parameterized, and therefore cannot prevent SQL injection attacks.
+Fixes are being pushed shortly!

 # Features
 - Serialize class instances to a database
 - Deserialize database records into class instances